huiyinghu0/mochi-test/README.md

 ## Available Scripts

-In the project directory, you can run:
+Step 1: In the project directory, you can first run

+### `npm i`
+To install dependencies

+Step 2:
 ### `npm start`

 Runs the app in the development mode.\
 Open [http://localhost:3000](http://localhost:3000) to view it in your browser.

-The page will reload when you make changes.\
+After you input signup details and click register,\
-You may also see any lint errors in the console.
+you will see registration logs in the console.

-### `npm test`

-Launches the test runner in the interactive watch mode.\
-See the section about [running tests](https://facebook.github.io/create-react-app/docs/running-tests) for more information.
+Step 3:
 ### `npm run build`

 Builds the app for production to the `build` folder.\
 It correctly bundles React in production mode and optimizes the build for the best performance.

-The build is minified and the filenames include the hashes.\
-Your app is ready to be deployed!

-See the section about [deployment](https://facebook.github.io/create-react-app/docs/deployment) for more information.